 This is the oldest and probably most familiar of the Highland Dances.
 Today you will see that a good dancer does not move from the now imaginary hat, and raises her arms like a proud stag.

-The Ghillie Callum, the solo Sword Dance (there are a number of different sword dances in the Scottish repertoire) is a very old and powerful dance.
+The Ghillie Callum, the solo Sword Dance, is a very old and powerful dance.
 Dating from the days of Malcolm Canmore, this dance, like the Highland Fling, began as a victory dance after battle.
 After winning a duel Canmore took his and his opponent's sword, crossed them on the ground, and leapt jubilantly over them.
 Today you will still see those joyous leaps, as well as a very precise set of steps.

 The Reel of Tulloch